ProtopiaTech/workshop-apim-en/apimanagement-4.md

 Policy Expressions are used to control traffic to and modify the behavior of the Backend API.
 Using C# statements and an ability to access the API context, as well as your API Management service configuration, Policy Expressions are a powerful way to modify the behavior of the API at runtime.

 <https://docs.microsoft.com/en-us/azure/api-management/api-management-policies>

+We had a brief look earlier at setting CORS policies and caching.
+Lets dive in a bit deeper.

 ### Configuration